decacis/godot_oculus_platform/docs/functions/user.md

 Requests a token of the current user suitable to make REST calls against graph.oculus.com

-**Returs:** A `GDOculusPlatformPromise` that will be fulfilled with the access token as a `String` parameter.
+**Returns:** A `GDOculusPlatformPromise` that will be fulfilled with the access token as a `String` parameter.
 The function will error with a message if an error occured.

 /// details | Example
     type: example